 Environmentally friendly packing materials, brought to your door.

 Ask our friendly team for a free, no hassle quote today.

-Schools – Bradford On Avon has good schools.
-Parents can see the latest Ofsted schools for the area HERE.
+Schools – You can see the latest Ofsted schools for the area here.

 Population – The 2011 government census gives Wimbledon’s population as 9,402.

 Transport – Within easy reach of both the A4 and M4 motorway, Bradford On Avon offers good links to nearby Chippenham and Bath.
 There’s a rail station and trains to Bath take as little as 12 minutes.
 Connecting trains to London take 1 hour and 46 minutes.
 The nearest airport is Bristol International.